SciML/DiffEqParamEstim.jl/docs/src/tutorials/ensemble.md

 Notice that we added the kwargs for `solve` of the `EnsembleProblem` into this.
 They get passed to the internal `solve` command, so then the loss is computed on `N` trajectories at `data_times`.

-Thus we take this objective function over to any optimization package.
-Here, since the Lotka-Volterra equation requires positive parameters, we use Fminbox to make sure the parameters stay within passed bounds.
+Thus, we take this objective function over to any optimization package.
+Here, since the Lotka-Volterra equation requires positive parameters, we use Fminbox to make sure the parameters stay within the passed bounds.
 Let's start the optimization with [1.3,0.9], Optim spits out that the true parameters are:

 ```@example ensemble
 lower = zeros(2)